LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space

 \section{Latent Space Alignment Inversion Paradigm}

-In this section, we construct the \textbf{L}atent \textbf{S}pace \textbf{A}lignment Inversion \textbf{P}aradigm (LSAP) to measure and improve perception and editability of inversion methods.
-Specifically, we introduce a new latent space Normalized Style Space ($\mathcal{S^N}$) and propose the Normalized Style Space Cosine Distance (NSCD) as a measurement.
-Moreover, we present generalized alignment solutions in \emph{Image Embedding} phase, including LSAP$_E$ and LSAP$_O$ for encoder-based and optimization-based methods, respectively.
+In this section, we present the Latent Space Alignment Inversion Paradigm (LSAP) which is designed to both measure and enhance the perception and editability of inversion methods.
+Specifically, we introduce a novel latent representation, the Normalized Style Space ($\mathcal{S^N}$) and propose the Normalized Style Space Cosine Distance (NSCD) as a measurement.
+Furthermore, we develop a set of generalized alignment solutions for the Image Embedding stage, including LSAP$_E$ for encoder-based methods and LSAP$_O$ for optimization-based methods.